fasaa/NewGitTest/README.md

 # NewGitTest

-The files shared on this repository provide the data and instances used in the following paper:
+The files shared on this repository provide the following project:

+Fatemeh Sarayloo, Teodor Gabriel Crainic and Walter Rei. ``A Learning-Based Matheuristic approach for Stochastic Network Design Problem'' accepted, INFORMS Journal on Computing, Jan 2020

 # Guide